 - Lincoln West High School on the Near West Side

 - Sunbeam School in Buckeye-Shaker

-Recreation activities vary by site but include weightlifting and boxing; aerobic exercise such as line dancing; home economics; seasonal recreational leagues, and homework help.
-Additional support activities are offered according to community demand—community service, peer-to-peer mentoring, family literacy, GED preparation, leadership classes, arts and crafts, martial arts, chess, soccer, parent support groups and much more.
+Recreation activities vary by site but include basketball, weightlifting, aerobic exercise such as line dancing, and seasonal recreational leagues.
+Additional programs are offered according to community demand—homework help, home economics, community service, peer-to-peer mentoring, family literacy, GED preparation, leadership classes, arts and crafts, martial arts, chess, parent support groups and much more.

 The SNR program annually serves more than 4,500 City of Cleveland residents and employs 95 part-time seasonal employees.